Save your time in managing servers and websites by using this intelligent software.

 Modify network settings

 With their excellent documentation, you can get it installed and start monitoring your servers quickly.

 Ajenti is a popular open-source solution that offers a browser-based server admin panel.
-You can install packages and run commands, and you can view necessary server information such as RAM in control, free disk space, etc.
+You can install packages and run commands, and view necessary server information such as RAM in control, free disk space, etc.

 If you are looking to manage multiple websites, you may consider using an add-on called Ajenti V. It allows you to manage sites based on PHP, Python, Ruby, and Node.js.
-Ajenti is highly modular and an extensible framework, remarkably useful for various use cases.
+Ajenti is a highly modular and extensible framework, remarkably useful for various use cases.

 Some of its features include: